 16 Ways to Recognize a Psychopath

-Early Behavioural Problems
+Early Behavior Problems

 Unless you’re reading this article to figure out if your neighbor’s kid is dangerous, it’s safe to say that your psychopath is all grown up.
 But psychopathy truly is a lifelong struggle that begins in ones formative years.
 This doesn’t necessarily mean that everyone with a troubled childhood is a psychopath, but many of the traits that you’ll read about over the following few pages often manifest themselves early in a child’s development.
 Run-ins with the law, behavioral problems, and even bad grades can be early red flags.